 The AS Graphic Studio at UCSD not only conducts student projects, but works with staff and faculty members as well for various intents.
 One such faculty member, Edward A. Dennis, came to us to help develop and design illustrations for a series of textbooks he was writing with a colleague.
 As opposed to the normal cover designs of such textbooks, he wanted to go for a fresher look with vibrant colors that would also help draw in students.

 Instruments initially made for the SGF12 event noted as a previous highlight.

 Simply a design exercise to experiment with various lining and shading techniques in Illustrator.

-Another design exercise that promoted the use of Illstrator and Photoshop interchangeably.
+Some exercises in design that promoted the use of Illstrator and Photoshop interchangeably.